History of the

 What was the next step?

-And this injustice then gave the impetus to found the initiative with the campaign “No to Anti-Semitism.
-Yes to the Bornplatz Synagogue.”?
+And this injustice then gave the impetus to found the initiative with the campaign 'No, to Anti-Semitism.
+Yes, to the Bornplatz Synagogue'?

 That's right.
 In many conversations within but especially outside the Jewish community, I felt people's desire that hate, discrimination or simple ignorance should have no future in our city.
 We are experiencing an increasing number of anti-Semitic crimes and are experiencing how dangerous it is to wear a kipa or even a Star of David in public.
 Because of this still sad reality and because of the discovery of the Crown, I then founded the “Bornplatz Synagogue Reconstruction Initiative” with great co-initiators.